iamsuryasonar/webdev-notes/React.md

 });
 ```

-**Parameters:**

-Component: The component that you want to memoize.
-The memo does not modify this component, but returns a new, memoized component instead.
+- memo takes the component that you want to memoize as parameter.
+The memo does not modify this component, but returns a new memoized component instead.
 Any valid React component, including functions and forwardRef components, is accepted.

-optional (arePropsEqual): A function that accepts two arguments: the component’s previous props, and its new props.
+- optionaly meno also takes a function that accepts two arguments: the component’s previous props, and its new props.
 It should return true if the old and new props are equal: that is, if the component will render the same output and behave in the same way with the new props as with the old.
 Otherwise it should return false.
 Usually, you will not specify this function.
 By default, React will compare each prop with Object.is.

-**Returns:**

-memo returns a new React component.
+- memo returns a new React component.
 It behaves the same as the component provided to memo except that React will not always re-render it when its parent is being re-rendered unless its props have changed.

-**Usage:**

-Skipping re-rendering when props are unchanged

-React normally re-renders a component whenever its parent re-renders.
-With memo, you can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
-Such a component is said to be memoized.

 To memoize a component, wrap it in memo and use the value that it returns in place of your original component: